Abhilash-18-tech/NOTE-VIEW/README.md

 ## 📧 Questions?

-For issues or questions, please create a GitHub issue or contact the maintainer.
+For issues or questions, please create a GitHub issue and feel free to contribute.

 ---

-**Made with ❤️ by Your Name**